 Some students who equal their peers in knowledge, skills, and abilities leave science for reasons unrelated to their competence or potential as scientists.
 In order to prepare a diverse and talented scientific workforce, it is critical to understand the social and psychological factors that motivate students’ decisions to leave or persist in STEM career pathways.
 In the Limeri Lab, we investigate the impacts of social-psychological factors on undergraduates’ performance and retention in STEM.
 We explore how students’ beliefs about themselves, their abilities, and the nature of science affects their psychological experiences and academic success.
-We also work on transforming this knowledge into practical classroom interventions that can improve academic outcomes and well-being by reducing negative stressors so that all students can grow through their college education.
+We also investigate what instructors believe about students' abilities, how these instructor beliefs influence students' experiences and outcomes, and how instructors can intentionally and strategically create a positive and supportive classroom climate.
+We aim to transform the knowledge we gain through our research into practical classroom interventions and recommendations to improve academic outcomes.

 To achieve these goals, we ask a variety of questions.